mdkinney/edk2-ci/Readme.md

   used to build `BaseTools` and execute `edksetup.bat` or `edk2setup.sh`.
 The default value is `'edk2'` which means no setting is required if the main edk2 sources are cloned into their default location in WORKSPACE.
-An example where a different value is required is if multiple edk2 branches are cloned into the same WORKSPACE and BaseTools and edksetup need to be used from a directory other than edk2.
+An example where a different value is required is if multiple `edk2` branches are cloned into the same WORKSPACE and `BaseTools` and `edksetup` need to be used from a directory other than `edk2`.
 * `build_target_list` - List of EDK II build targets to use to build the specified packages/platforms.
 The default is the `'DEBUG'` target.
-The `tools_def.txt` file specified the available set of build targets.
+The `tools_def.txt` file specifies the available set of build targets.
 * `packages_path_list` - List of WORKSPACE relative paths used to generate the PACKAGES_PATH environment variable.
 The default is the `'edk2'` directory.
   If multiple repositories are cloned into WORKSPACE, then this list is expanded